Kakifrucht/HalfminerSystem/HalfminerCore/README.md

       - Taking off armor
       - Commands
       - Enderpearls
-  - CommandPersistence
-    - Stores and calls registered persistent commands to be executed when a given event is fired for a player
   - GlitchProtection
     - Notifies staff about potential wall glitching
     - Detects dismount glitches, forces player to spawn